Introduction: USB Volume Control and Caps Lock LED - Simple, Cheap, Extensible

 Step 6: USB Programming

 Programming through the Pro Micro's microUSB port depends on having a working bootloader.
-If you've already killed it you will need to use method 2 or 3 (which can also be used to restore a broken bootloader).
+If you've already killed it you will need to use method 2 or 3 described in the next step.

 Step 7: ISP Programming